 - At least 35.0 percent of NOFA to TOD Project Areas - At least 35.0 percent of NOFA to ICP Project Areas - At least 10.0 percent of NOFA to RIPAs - At least one Project from an eligible Tribal Entity - At least one Project from each geographic area as defined in Sec.
-108 - Programmatic Financial Requirements - At least 50.0 percent of the AHSC Program expenditures shall be for Affordable Housing (Health & Safety Code § 39719(a)(1)(C)); and - At least 50.0 percent of AHSC Program expenditures must benefit Disadvantaged Communities (DAC) (Health & Safety Code § 39719(a)(1)(C)); and - At least 5.0 percent of AHSC Program expenditures must benefit Low-Income Communities (California Climate Investments Guidelines); and - A least 5.0 percent of AHSC Program expenditures must benefit Half Mile Buffer Communities (California Climate Investments Guidelines).
+108 - Programmatic Financial Requirements - At least 50.0 percent of the AHSC Program expenditures shall be for Affordable Housing (Health & Safety Code § 39719(b)(1)(C)); and - At least 50.0 percent of AHSC Program expenditures must benefit Disadvantaged Communities (DAC) (Public Resources Code § 75214; and - At least 5.0 percent of AHSC Program expenditures must benefit Low-Income Communities (California Climate Investments Guidelines); and - A least 5.0 percent of AHSC Program expenditures must benefit Half Mile Buffer Communities (California Climate Investments Guidelines).

 Article II.
-Program Requirements and Procedures
+Program Requirements and Procedures Section 102.

-Section 102.
 Eligible Projects

 The AHSC Program is designed to implement GHG emission reductions through a reduction of vehicle miles traveled (VMT), or fewer and shorter auto trips.
 The AHSC Program will fund integrated land use and transportation projects supporting low-carbon transportation options.
-Promoting mode shift to low-carbon transportation requires strategies that link residential areas, major employment centers, and other Key Destinations to accessible, reliable, affordable, safe, and comfortable transit and active transportation options.
+Promoting mode shift to low-carbon transportation requires strategies that link residential areas, major employment centers, and other Key Destinations to accessible, reliable, affordable, safe, and comfortable transit and active transportation options for everyone, including people with physical, sensory, intellectual/developmental, and other types of disabilities.